MarioLegenda/execman/README.md

 **execman** creates containers before you run your code and then runs them concurrently with **docker exec** command.
 In front of the containers (you specify the number of containers to run), there is a load balancer with a certain number of workers (which you also specify).
-Running code is load balanced on the created containers and executed with **docker exec**.
+Running code is load balanced by least number of jobs on the created containers and executed with **docker exec**.
 That means that if users send 10 requests in parallel, those requests will be executed in parallel on any number of containers that you specify to boot up.
+Load balancing on containers is also balanced by least amount of jobs.

-For example, if you have 10 workers and 1 container for the Ruby language, 10 requests will be executed in parallel on this one container in roughly the time that it takes to actually execute them on your own local machine without booting up your the container since it is already running.
+For example, if you have 10 workers and 1 container for the Ruby language, 10 requests will be executed in parallel on this one container in roughly the time that it takes to actually execute them on your own local machine without booting up your container since it is already running.

 # What execman isn't